shalevamit9/Sorek-Project-Python/README.md

 ```

 ## Usage
-To start the algorithm a HTTP POST request needs to be sent to:
+To start the algorithm send a HTTP POST request:

 ```bash
 http://localhost:5000/start